The Accelerationism Events Dataset: Tactics, Techniques & Procedures

 Figure 5: Physical Targets for January 6 Events, Only

-Figure 6 illustrates that when excluding January 6 defendants and their crimes, Individual person(s) are the primary physical target for all other crimes in the AED database.
+Figure 6 illustrates that when excluding January 6 defendants and their felonies, Individual person(s) are the primary physical target for all other crimes in the AED database.
 Further, the only physical target that Figures 5 and 6 share is No direct target, making it clear that physical targets involved on January 6, 2021 by these actors are outliers when compared to the rest of the AED.

 Figure 6: Physical Targets Excluding January 6 Cases